sbromberger/LightGraphs.jl/doc/generators.md

 The assignement is stored in nodemap and the block affinities a k by k matrix is stored in affinities.

-affinities[k,l] is the probability of an edge between any vertex in block k and any vertex in block k.
+affinities[k,l] is the probability of an edge between any vertex in block k and any vertex in block l.

 We are generating the graphs by taking random `i,j in vertices(g)` and flipping a coin with probability `affinities[nodemap[i],nodemap[j]]`.